 AGRICULTURE AND NATURAL RESOURCES

-UGA Extension Agriculture and Natural Resources (ANR) agents provide answers for homeowners and farmers about many topics including soil fertility, safe pesticide application, water use, home gardening, and crop and pasture management.
-Extension offices conduct soil, forage and water testing through the Agricultural and Environmental Services Laboratories at UGA.
-By correctly identifying plants, insects, diseases and weeds, ANR agents help Georgians make sound pesticide use decisions daily.
-Fertilization and pest management recommendations help reduce unnecessary pollution inputs into Georgia waterways.
-All these services are available through the local UGA Extension office.
-Farm visits are an important part of programming here.
-Local, needs-based programming is the goal for UGA Extension.
-Beef cattle producers are an integral part of the community, and their industry supports multiple feed and supply stores as well as machinery dealers and mechanical repair shops.
+Farm visits are an integral important part of programming here.
+Local needs-based programming is the goal for UGA Extension.
+Beef cattle producers are an integral part of the community and their industry supports multiple feed and supply stores, as well as machinery dealers and mechanical repair shops.
 The area has been in a moderate drought since late spring.
 This turned into a severe drought in late summer and into the fall.
-This, combined with low beef prices, created financial hardship.
-Producers were able to develop drought plans that organized cattle inventory as sell groups depending on length and severity of drought as well as the method of sale for each group; established supplemental feeding plans; and built up soil fertility so that maintenance would cost less and recovery would be more complete.
+This combined with low beef prices to create a financial hardship.
+Producers were able to develop drought plans that organized cattle inventory as sell groups in order of sells depending on length and severity of drought as well as method of sale for each group; established supplemental feeding plans; and built up soil fertility so maintenance would cost less and recovery would be more complete and less costly.

 Georgia 4-H’s mission is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
 This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation and citizenship.
-Warren County 4-H has made a tremendous impact on the lives of young people through local programming delivered in the school system, at after-school and summer classes, and at activities and district and statewide events and competitions.
-Local highlights include a partnership with E-Z-GO, which provided startup funds for establishing the Archery Team and Poultry Judging Team as well as general funding for Project Achievement and community service activities.
-Warren County’s first indoor archery tournament will be held in 2017 and the county now has state-ranked archery participants.
+Warren County, 4-H has made a tremendous impact on the lives of young people through local programming delivered in the school system, after-school and summer classes and activities, and district and statewide events and competitions.
+Local highlights include a partnership with the Little River Cattlemen’s Association, which provided startup funds for establishing a 4-H Tech Team; partnering with Warren County Farm Bureau to fund Ag Camp, as well as general funding for project achievement and community service activities.
+Warren County 4-H also partnered with Warren County FFA to win the Governor’s Chicken Coop Competition.

 FAMILY AND CONSUMER SCIENCES